 - An alternative to prenatal diagnostic testing: Couples avoid the distress associated with diagnosis, particularly if late in an established pregnancy.

-- An alternative to termination of pregnancy: If prenatal testing (through amniocentesis or chorionic villus tests reveals a genetic abnormality, the options available to parents are to have a child with a genetic condition or to undergo a pregnancy termination.
+- An alternative to termination of pregnancy: If prenatal testing (through amniocentesis or chorionic villus tests reveals a genetic condition, the options available to parents are to have a child with a genetic condition or to undergo a pregnancy termination.
 This is a difficult and often traumatic decision.
 However, PGT is performed before pregnancy begins, thus eliminating this difficult decision.

 - The opportunity to conceive a pregnancy that is biologically the parents’ own and yet unaffected by a genetic condition in the family: couples for whom the option of prenatal testing and termination is not an acceptable choice may not want to take the risk of a child having a genetic condition.
-In the past, potential parents with a genetic condition or those who know that they are carriers frequently chose adoption, embryo donation, or surrogacy or chose not to have children in order to avoid the risk of passing on the condition.
+In the past, potential parents with a genetic condition or those who know that they are carriers frequently chose adoption, embryo donation, surrogacy, or chose not to have children in order to avoid the risk of passing on the condition.
 PGT now allows these couples the opportunity to have a child not affected by the condition.

 Most of the risks involved in PGT treatment are similar to those for conventional IVF: